Margaret Hardenbroeck: Personal life

-In 1661, her husband died, leaving considerable property.
+In 1661, Peter Rudolphus de Vries died, leaving considerable property.
 Through her daughter, she was the grandmother of Frederick Van Cortlandt (1699–1749) and Mary Van Cortlandt (1705–1777), who married Peter Jay (b.
-1701) in 1728, the parents of Founding Father John Jay (1745-1829).
+1701) in 1728, the parents of Founding Father John Jay (1745–1829).

 Second marriage

-In 1662, she married Frederick Philipse (1626-1702), in an usus marriage (under Dutch law).
+In 1662, she married Frederick Philipse (1626–1702), in an usus marriage (under Dutch law).
 Philipse was merchant who through trade with the Indians and good relations with the governors had become one of the leading men of the Colony.

 Upon their union, the court of Orphan Masters of New Amsterdam required her to render an inventory of her child's parental inheritance.
 Owing to its unsettled state she was unable to do so.
 Her husband overcame what were considerable difficulties by adopting her two-year-old daughter Eva, promising that if he had no children of his own she would inherit half of his estate, and if other children were born she would share equally with them.
-Together the couple had several children, including:
+Together, the couple had several children, including: